aurora/yjs-fsharp-demo/README.md

   byte[] it has ever seen and replays them to new joiners - see [`server/Rooms.fs`](server/Rooms.fs).
 That's the whole "CRDT server".
 No merge logic, no conflict resolution code, nothing Yjs-specific at all.
+  (That's the *relay pattern*, not a production server, though - it's deliberately minimal: no persistence, reconnect, or auth.
+See "Known simplifications" below before reusing this as-is in a real project.)
 - **Real concurrent text editing is *less* code than a lock would have been.**
   A pessimistic "note is locked while X edits it" scheme needs lock acquire/ release/timeout/disconnect-cleanup logic.
 Real co-editing via `Y.Text` needs